rogerfitz/tutorials/README.md

 # tutorials
-Updates coming soon.. any day now

 ### Setup
-Install anaconda python distribution version 3 and run:
+Install miniconda python distribution 3.8
-`pip install BeautifulSoup lxml`
-to install the needed packages
+The mini projects aren't all guaranteed to work or have the right requirements files in each so feel free to create an issue if you can't run something

  ### Information
  Code examples to go along with writeups from http://www.ergosum.co/category/code/